Cuero history is all cowboys, rustling, reconstructing and Western romance

 The Suttons were lawmen and ranchers.
 Arguably the most famous of their number was Deputy Sheriff William Sutton.

-As Sutton and his wife, and his trail boss, Gabriel Slaughter, stood purchasing tickets to sail out of Indianola, Jim and Billy Taylor shot the two men dead, in the back.
+As Sutton and his wife, Laura, and the trail boss, Gabriel Slaughter, stood purchasing tickets to sail out of Indianola, Jim and Billy Taylor shot the two men dead in the back.

 Victoria figures into the explanation of how the Taylors knew where Sutton would be and when he would be there, Smallwood wrote.

-Note: Editor’s note: What’s in a name?
-Zac Lentz Parkway, the Leo J. Welder Center for the Performing Arts, Dr. Pattie Dodson Public Health Center, and now Cuero.
-This is another in an occasional series of articles exploring the story behind the names.